What are Enzymes?

 Enzymes may be able to reduce side effects seen with conventional cancer treatments including chemotherapy and radiation therapy.
 Some vets also speculate that enzymes might be able increase T-cell production (cancer-fighting cells), thereby slowing tumor growth and spread.

-Enzymes for Dogs – What and How to Administer
+What Enzymes and How to Administer

 Choose a natural product that contains a variety of digestive enzymes, which should include some form of amylase, lipase, and protease enzymes.
 Many products also contain cellulase which digests plant fibers.